AdobeDocs/workfront.de-DE/help/quicksilver/planning/architecture/configure-record-type-cross-workspace-capabilities.md

 author: Alina
 recommendations: noDisplay, noCatalog
 exl-id: d36ab9fb-0275-483d-97be-0a88e170f8e0
-source-git-commit: 5a725e747e8776a867cb0dc4129544f6a28ce8e0
+source-git-commit: 4713864c21d23b507f4d19d7a7955128768e077d
 workflow-type: tm+mt
-source-wordcount: '1420'
+source-wordcount: '1434'
-ht-degree: 1%
+ht-degree: 2%

 ---

 <!--*******************REPLACE THE "ADVANCED SETTINGS" SECTION IN THE "EDIT RECORD TYPES" ARTICLE WITH A LINK TO THIS ARTICLE INSTEAD AND REMOVE THE STEPS FROM THE "EDIT RECORD TYPES" ARTICLE ON HOW TO ALLOW CROSS-WORKSPACE SETTINGS FOR RECORD TYPES*************-->

-# Konfigurieren von arbeitsbereichsübergreifenden Funktionen für Datensatztypen
+# Konfigurieren von arbeitsbereichsübergreifenden Funktionen für Eintragstypen

 <!--this article is linked to the UI in the Advanced settings/ Cross-workspace settings tab - do not delete or change the URL-->